allan-bonadio/squishy_electron_4/bugs.md

 - RK4?  probably not.

 - qGrinder really needs to be broken in two.  (or three?)
 And whole schrodinger directory.
 ONe needs to handle the threadsf and (?) grinding.
 Or something.
-Use the name of that black womaem from nasa for a new dir.
+Use the name of that Hidden Figures chick from nasa for a new dir.

 😡- Should allow almost any number N, not just powers of 2